Sunaina015/android-sdk-sample/README.md

 ## Activity Structure

-In order to work properly, it is necessary to register and unresgister the SDK respectively in the onCreate() and onDestroy() methods of your activity/fragment holding the conference.
+In order to work properly, it is necessary to register and unregister the SDK respectively in the onCreate() and onDestroy() methods of your activity/fragment holding the conference.

 ```java
 @Override